free-bots/rmtly-server/README.md

 }
 ```
 to `http://localhost:3000/authentication/signUp`
-after that you get an jwt and add it to your headers for the requests
+after that you get a jwt and add it to your headers for the requests

 ### Configuration
 The config file for this server is located at `.config/rmtly-server/config.json` this file is auto generated if not available.